openshift-eng/aos-cd-jobs/jobs/README.md

 ### Standard parameters

+#### DRY\_RUN

+A common parameter, used when testing (but not standardized anywhere).

+When set, the job should make no changes, just echo what the job would have done.
+Preferably this should exercise as much job logic as possible without changing production data.

 #### MOCK

 When set, the job runs just far enough to define job properties, and then exits